bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> tuples = (('c', 12), ('d', 13), ('b', 14))

-Python does know how to compare tuples, by comparing the first value first, then the second value, and so on.
+By default, Python compares tuples by comparing the first value first, then the second value, and so on.
 Because ``c`` is later in the alphabet than ``b``, this means that:

 .. nbplot::